 Professional and General Liability: RPCIC maintains a partially self-insured program covering general and professional liability claims against RPCIC and its employees.
-RPCIC maintains claims made insurance coverage to cover losses in excess of \$3 million per incident and \$6 million in aggregate per year, including defense costs.
-In addition, RPCIC purchased excess general and professional liability coverage covering the next \$15 million per claim and \$15 million in the aggregate per year, over and above RPCIC's retained exposure.
+RPCIC maintains claims made insurance coverage for losses up to \$4 million for a single claim and \$6 million in the aggregate for all claims per year, including defense costs.
+For any subsequent claims within the same year, the self-insured limits are \$3 million per claim and \$6 million aggregate.
+RPCIC's purchased excess general and professional liability policy covers the next \$15 million per claim and in the aggregate per year, over and above RPCIC's retained exposure limit.
 Professional liability coverage is on a claims made basis, while general liability coverage is occurrence based.
 Claims alleging malpractice have been asserted against RPCIC and are currently in various stages of litigation.
 It is the opinion of management that the existing reserves, insurance policies and funds held by a trustee under the malpractice and general liability trust agreement (see Note 3) are adequate to provide for potential losses resulting from pending or threatened litigation of which management is currently aware.
-Additional claims may have been asserted against RPCIC through March 31, 2016, for which reserves have been estimated.
-Claim reserves were discounted using a rate of 3% in 2016 and 2015.
+Additional claims may have been asserted against RPCIC through March 31, 2017, for which reserves have been estimated.
+Claim reserves were discounted using a rate of 3% in 2017 and 2016.